MenuClose

 Once opioids start affecting brain chemistry and function, it is important to seek help in order to prevent damage from becoming permanent.

 Like other narcotic medicines, methadone also slows down breathing.
-Respiration can remain slowed even after the pain-relieving effects of the medication have worn off.
-Other guidelines to follow in order to take methadone safely include the following:
+Respiration can remain slow even after the medication’s pain-relieving effects have worn off.
+Other guidelines to follow to take methadone safely include the following:

 • Tyrosine